unified-ui/unifiedui-platform-service/CONCEPT.md

 ## Architecture

 ### Technology Stack
-AIHub's architecture is built on modern, scalable technologies designed to support flexible deployment across multiple cloud providers:
+unifiedui's architecture is built on modern, scalable technologies designed to support flexible deployment across multiple cloud providers:

 #### Database Layer
-AIHub uses a **JSON-based document database** such as Azure Cosmos DB, MongoDB, or equivalent services on AWS and GCP.
+unifiedui uses a **JSON-based document database** such as Azure Cosmos DB, MongoDB, or equivalent services on AWS and GCP.
 This approach provides:
 - **Schema flexibility** through native JSON document storage
 - **Low-latency access** to conversation history, application configurations, and tracing data
 - **Elastic scalability** to accommodate varying workloads from small teams to enterprise-wide deployments